berkough/tarotjs/README.md

 Special thanks to [Luciella Elisabeth Scarlett](https://luciellaes.itch.io/rider-waite-smith-tarot-cards-cc0) for cleaning up the scans from [Wikipedia](https://en.wikipedia.org/wiki/Rider%E2%80%93Waite_Tarot).

 You can play a demo of the app [HERE](https://berkough.itch.io/tarotjs).

-### Why Continue?

-The original script, which is held in the legacy directory

 ### tweesrc/ and tarot.html